Duality between S^2 P^4 and the Double Quintic Symmetroid: The double symmetroid and Calabi-Yau variety

 \begin{Screen} \begin{prop} $Y$ is a Calabi-Yau variety. \end{prop} \end{Screen}

-\begin{proof} The canonical divisor $K_Y$ is trivial since $K_H \sim 0$ and the branch locus of $Y\to H$ has the codimension greater than or equal to two.
+\begin{proof} The canonical divisor $K_{Y}$ is trivial since $K_{H}\sim0$ and the branch locus of $Y\to H$ has the codimension greater than or equal to two.

-By Proposition \ref{cla:ZY}, $\hcoY$ has only Gorenstein canonical singularities and $h^i(\sO_{\hcoY})=0$ for $i>0$.
-Then, by a version of the Bertini theorem, $Y$ also has Gorenstein canonical singularities.
-It is standard to derive $h^i(\sO_Y)=0$ for $0<i<\dim Y$ from $h^i(\sO_{\hcoY})=0$ for $i>0$ by the Kodaira-Kawamata-Viewheg vanishing theorem. \end{proof}
+By Proposition \ref{cla:ZY}, $\hcoY$ has only Gorenstein canonical singularities and $h^{i}(\sO_{\hcoY})=0$ for $i>0$.
+Then, by a version of the Bertini theorem,{} which says that general sections of Gorenstein canonical varieties are also Gorenstein and canonical, we see that $Y$ has only Gorenstein canonical singularities.
+It is standard to derive $h^{i}(\sO_{Y})=0$ for $0<i<\dim Y$ from $h^{i}(\sO_{\hcoY})=0$ for $i>0$ by the Kodaira-Kawamata-Viewheg vanishing theorem. \end{proof}

 In the rest of this paper, we restrict our attention to $n=4$.
 In this case, $Y$ is smooth by Proposition \ref{cla:ZY} since $Y\cap G_{\hcoY}=\emptyset$ by dimensional reason.
-We will show at the end of Subsection \ref{subsection:PartV} that this Calabi-Yau manifold $Y$ coincides with the double covering $Y$ defined in \cite{HoTa1}, where $Y$ is called as the {\it $($shifted$)$ Mukai dual}\, to $X$.
+This Calabi-Yau manifold $Y$ coincides with the double covering $Y$ defined in \cite{HoTa1}, where $Y$ is called the \textit{$($shifted$)$ Mukai dual}\, to $X$.

 In the previous paper \cite[Prop.3.11 and Prop.3.12]{HoTa1}, we have determined invariants of the Calabi-Yau threefold $Y$.
 Here we reproduce these invariants using the construction summarized in (\ref{eq:Z}).